 The Biospecimen Core Laboratory (BCL) is a part of the Louisiana Cancer Research Center (LCRC) infrastructure.
 The goal of the repository is to support LCRC programmatic research in order to further improve our understanding of those molecular factors that contribute to cancer and that may lead to prevention, early detection, and cure.

-The mission of the BCL is to collect high quality samples of normal and diseased human material (e.g., whole blood, cellular blood components, plasma, serum, urine, benign and tumor tissue) with appropriate pathological data and to make this material available to qualified researchers at the LCRC while ensuring ethical informed consent, safety, donor anonymity, and all regulatory safeguards are in place.
-The BCL Co- Directors, Dr. Krzysztof Moroz and Dr. Arnold Zea, oversee this facility, with day-to-day procurement coordination and staff supervision provided by the BCL Manager, Alex Alfortish.
+The mission of the BCL is to collect high quality samples of normal and diseased human material (e.g., whole blood, cellular blood components, bone marrow, plasma, serum, urine, benign and tumor tissue) with appropriate pathological and demographic data and to make this material available to qualified researchers at the LCRC while ensuring ethical informed consent, safety, donor anonymity, and all regulatory safeguards are in place.
+The BCL Co- Directors, Dr. Krzysztof Moroz and Dr. Arnold Zea, oversee this facility, with day-to-day procurement coordination and staff supervision provided by the BCL Manager, Dr. Melyssa Bratton.

-Access to biospecimens and corresponding data will be restricted to LCRC investigators who have successfully petitioned the IRB of their home institution and the LCRC Tissue Utilization Review Committee (TURC) appointed by the LCRC co-Directors upon recommendation by the LCRC Scientific Executive Committee (SEC).
+Access to biospecimens and corresponding data will be restricted to LCRC investigators who have successfully petitioned the IRB of their home institution and filed an application via our online form to be reviewed by the Tissue Utilization Review Committee (TURC).

-The Leica CM 1860 cryostat is used for sectioning frozen tissues at sub-zero temperatures for further analysis.
+The Leica CM 1860 cryostat is used for sectioning frozen tissues at sub-zero temperatures as a QA/QC.

 This includes general procurement and specific investigator-directed procurement of fresh frozen, formalin-fixed paraffin embedded malignant and non-malignant tissue (including tumor tissue and adjacent or distant non-tumor tissue from the same surgery).